-This means it is the Complainant's responsibility to be prepared to explain their Complaint and back up anything they say to the Standards Office, the Lead Adjudicator and any Panel with evidence.
+It is the Complainant's responsibility to explain their Complaint and back up anything they say to the Standards Office, the Lead Adjudicator and any Panel with evidence.

-Complainants will need to produce evidence to support each part of their Complaint and name any witnesses they want to call at the same time they fill in the online Complaints form.
+Complainants must produce evidence to support each part of their Complaint and name any witnesses they want to call at the same time they fill in the online Complaints form.
 If they do not provide this evidence and information, the Lead Adjudicator may give the Complainant seven days to submit more information but if they fail to meet this deadline the Complaint will be dismissed and will not be reconsidered except in exceptional circumstances.

-It is also the Respondent's responsibility to explain and produce evidence to support their defence against a Complaint and to support any Counter-Complaint they make.
-If a Respondent thinks a Complaint is baseless, vexatious and/or should be dismissed, they will need to explain to the Standards Office, Lead Adjudicator and any Panel why and support this with evidence, and not simply to state that this is the case.
+It is the Respondent's responsibility to explain and produce evidence to support their defence against a Complaint and to support any Counter-Complaint they make.
+If a Respondent thinks a Complaint is baseless, vexatious and/or should be dismissed, they must explain why to the Standards Office, Lead Adjudicator and any Panel and support this with evidence, and not simply state that this is the case.